crazoter/My-Docs/docs/manga_reviews.md

 ## Series that I currently follow:

-While I am usually reading new manga, these are the series that I follow on a regular basis:
+While I am usually reading new manga, these are the series that I currently follow.

 **Irregular**
 * Leveling Up by only Eating
 * Peerless Dad
 * Kitsune Spirit
+* Chitra

 **Monthlies**
 * Wotakoi